AnthonyLe632/AnthonyLe632/README.md

 <br> <br />
 ### 📓 Short introduction:

-I am a fresh graduate student majoring in International Business.
-I love incorporating data into Business and Decision-making, especially in the field of E-commerce & Digital Marketing.
+As a passionate Data Analyst, I love incorporating data into Business and Decision-making, especially in the field of E-commerce & Digital Marketing.

 I am a self-starter and am taking steps steadily and gradually to advance my skills and my professional. <br />
 ### :flags: Hobbies: